mwwhited/YearOfCode2025/my-openapi-zod-app/CLIENT_GENERATION.md

 # API Client Generation Guide

 ## Overview
-The GreenOnion API client is auto-generated from the Swagger/OpenAPI specification using `openapi-zod-client`.
+The GreenOnion API client is auto-generated from the Swagger/OpenAPI specification using a custom code generator.

 ## Regenerating the Client